How to Plan the Ultimate Road Trip Across the USA

 - The best places to sleep in your car are Macdonalds and Walmart car parks or at truck stops.
 You have access to bathrooms, toilets and food, plus they’re in a public area so quite safe.
 Truck stops have showers you can pay to use.

-- When you arrive into each new town visit the information centre.
+- When you arrive at each new town visit the information centre.
 Here you can speak to the representative who will give you the best ideas for the amount of time you have.
 They also have lots of pamphlets to get some inspiration.

 - If you plan to visit a few National Parks buy an annual pass.
-You can see how much each park costs on the NPS website to see what will be more cost efficient for you.
+You can see how much each park costs on the NPS website to see what will be more cost-efficient for you.

 - Keep costs low by purchasing an esky (cooler bag) and some ice blocks at the beginning of your trip.
 This way you can travel with food.
 We loved combining a walk through a park with our lunches to break up drives.